 At first it was just myself and a small group of two or three trainers who built on the original programme, we now have over twenty consultants and trainers, a suite of offices that includes training and coaching spaces and a dedicated administration team.

-This autumn of 2019 we are moving forward into new territory with the launch of our coaching certification programme. this is for schools who are looking for a sustainable model that will train several of their staff to be coaches and who can work together to develop a coaching culture across the school.
+In the autumn of 2019, we moved forward into new territory with the launch of our coaching certification programme. this is for schools who are looking for a sustainable model that will train several of their staff to be coaches and who can work together to develop a coaching culture across the school.
 This approach is all about gathering evidence over time through the development of a portfolio of evidence and learning through a series of training sessions that will help to build the coaching expertise of those who attend.

-We are also creating an on-line programme of courses 'CPD in A Box' that will allow greater accessibility to some of our training.
-We want as many school leaders, teachers, managers, teachers and support staff to have access to our outstanding training and this is one way that we can reach out to those schools who genuinely do not have the funding to send their staff out for training.
+We have also created an on-line programme of courses 'CPD in A Box' that allows greater accessibility to some of our training.
+We have always wanted as many school leaders, teachers, managers and support staff to have access to our outstanding training and this is one way that we can reach out to those schools who genuinely do not have the funding to send their staff out for training.
 There will always be a place for the off-site course.
-It provides an opportunity for interaction with other professionals and always comes with a good lunch!
-However, we know that for many the cost of the course, travel and cover is prohibitive.
-Learning Cultures are embarking on another journey, this time it is virtual, but nevertheless, will provide the same level of quality and expert knowledge that face to face courses offer.
+It provides an opportunity for interaction with other professionals and comes with a good lunch as an essential!
+However, we knew that for many the cost of the course, travel and cover was and remains prohibitive.
+Learning Cultures embarked on another journey, this time it was virtual, but nevertheless, our pursuit of high quality training meant that we would still provide the same excellent materials and expert knowledge that face-to-face courses offer.